Thursday, November 17, 2022

 Natchez Trace Parkway

-A Drive through 10,000 Years of History
+A Drive through 10,000 Years of History:

 The Natchez Trace Parkway is a 444-mile recreational road and scenic drive through three states.
 It roughly follows the "Old Natchez Trace" a historic travel corridor used by American Indians, "Kaintucks," European settlers, slave traders, soldiers, and future presidents.
 Today, people can enjoy not only a scenic drive but also hiking, biking, horseback riding, and camping along the parkway.